ushahidi/platform-comrades/README.md

 # The COMRADES Platform
 This repository holds the code for the COMRADES platform: an open‐source, community resilience platform, to help communities reconnect, respond to, and recover from crisis situations.
 The project website for this [COMRADES H2020 European Project can be found here](http://www.comrades-project.eu).
 It contains a variety of outputs from the project such as [specific documentation within reports](http://www.comrades-project.eu/outputs/deliverables.html), access to our [training data and ontologies](http://www.comrades-project.eu/outputs/datasets-and-ontologies.html), and [academic research](http://www.comrades-project.eu/outputs/papers.html).
 A deployment of the COMRADES platform, which is run of the code in this respository, can be seen at: https://comrades.ushahidi.com.

 COMRADES is built on the Ushahidi platform.
-To use this code, follow the instructions for installing Ushahidi, then see our COMRADES manual for instructions on configuring all of the necessary services.
+To use this code, follow [the instructions for installing Ushahidi](https://www.ushahidi.com/support/install-ushahidi), then see our COMRADES manual below for instructions on configuring all of the necessary services.

 ### What is Ushahidi?
 Ushahidi is an open source web application for information collection, visualization and interactive mapping.
 It helps you to collect info from: SMS, Twitter, RSS feeds, E-mail.
 It helps you to process that information, categorize it, geo-locate it and publish it on a map.
 For more information see [the Ushahidi website](https://www.ushahidi.com).